Banana Nut Overnight Oatsjump to recipe

 - Shredded Coconut: Shredded coconut will add a nice crunch and serves as a great source of healthy fats.

-Whichever way you like to eat them, we hope you love these banana nut overnight oats!Print
+Whichever way you choose to eat them, we hope you love these banana overnight oats!Print

 Banana Nut Overnight Oats